jaredlander/odscwest2018/README.md

 <!-- ``` -->

-After running this code you will be in an RStudio Project called ODSC West 2018.
+After running this code you will be in an RStudio Project called odscwest2018.
 You can see this in the top right of RStudio (the name in the image may be different).

 ![](images/ProjectCorner.png)<!-- -->